Certified Elder Law Attorney*

 What are your qualifications?

-I have about 15 years practicing estate planning and probate law.
+I have about 18 years practicing estate planning and probate law.
+I hold the designation of a Certified Elder Law Attorney (CELA)‚ awarded by the National Elder Law Foundation as accredited by the American Bar Association.
 I spent the first four years of my legal career in the estate planning department of a large law firm.
 I eventually decided to open my own law practice to be able to provide much needed estate planning services to a wider range of individuals (and at a reasonable price).
 I received my law degree from Tulane Law School (J.D., 2001, summa cum laude) and graduated from the University of Alabama (B.A.
 1998, summa cum laude) with an undergraduate degree in history and Spanish.

 Tell me more about yourself